FormingWorlds/MORS/README.md

 and add the export command to the bottom of the file.

-After that, run the following command in a python environment or at the beginning of your python script
+After that, run the following command in a terminal

 ```
-mors.DownloadEvolutionTracks()
+mors download all
 ```
 This will download and extract package stellar evolution tracks data.